 Arts Education Program Policies

-By registering for an arts education program at the Berklee Institute for Accessible Arts Education (BIAAE) you agree to the policies outlined below.
+By registering for an arts education program at the Berklee Institute for Accessible Arts Education (BIAAE), you agree to the policies outlined below.

 Admissions Policies and Grounds for Dismissal

-Student dismissal from our programs will occur in any of the following cases:
+Participant dismissal from our programs will occur in any of the following cases:

 • Inappropriate physical contact with Berklee property that may cause damage or destruction to Berklee property